datamade/how-to/environment-setup.md

 - [Geospatial data](#geospatial-data)
 - [Static sites](#static-sites)

-For Linux users, most of these tools are available as aptitude packages.
-When possible, prefer binary packages to building from source.
+When possible, we prefer installing binaries from a package manager to building packages from source.
 For Mac users, most of these tools are available as [Homebrew](http://brew.sh/) packages.
-Homebrew is by far the easiest way to manage packages on OS X.
+Homebrew is by far the easiest way to manage packages on MacOS.

 ## Version control

 We use GitHub and Git to keep our work under version control.
 Note that we prefer the `git` CLI to the GitHub desktop GUI.
+The Git CLI is built-in on MacOS and most Linux distributions, usually with an acceptably recent version; to check whether you already have Git installed, run `which git`.

 #### Packages